mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ### Theory
 Linked lists are another key data structure in computer science.
 Like arrays, a linked list is a group of values.
 But unlike arrays, the values in a linked list don't have to be the same type, and we don't need to know how big the list needs to be ahead of time.

 The core element of a linked list is a **node**, which contains 1) some data, and 2) a pointer to a location in memory.
 Specifically, _any_ location in memory.
-Below, note how the element sizes differ (four bytes for integers and floats, and one byte for chars), and how the last node points off into space (a [null pointer](https://en.wikipedia.org/wiki/Null_pointer)).
+Below, note how the element sizes differ (four bytes for integers and floats, and one byte for chars), and how the last node contains a [null pointer](https://en.wikipedia.org/wiki/Null_pointer) that points off into space.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/ll1.png">